Sample code features

 The online shop is a demo merchant checkout page that gives a merchant side view of how to integrate 3DS2 into an eCommerce site.
 For the implementation of the integration, follow the Integration Guide.
 To make a test transaction:

-Add items to the cart in the shop page and select the Checkout button to move to the checkout page:
+Add items to the cart in the shop page and select the Continue to Checkout button to move to the checkout page:

 Default payment and billing information is pre-filled, including a card number, which can be used to complete a frictionless transaction.
-Select the Continue to checkout button to trigger the 3DS2 authentication process:
+Select the Checkout button to trigger the 3DS2 authentication process:

 There is a spinner on the processing page while the 3DS2 authentication is in progress: